 2. Send continuously uplink power control "up" commands in every uplink scheduling information to the UE; allow at least 200 ms starting from the first TPC command in this step for the UE to reach PUMAX level.

-3. FFS
+3. Measure the mean power of the UE in each 4 kHz interval within the channel bandwidth of the radio access mode.
+The period of measurement shall be at least the continuous duration of one active sub-frame (1 ms) and in the uplink symbols.
+For TDD symbols with transient periods are not under test.

-4. FFS
+4. Derive mean or peak values of all 4 kHz intervals within the channel bandwidth (depending on the network signaled value) of the radio access mode.
+These values will correspond to transmit EIRP mean or peak density values respectively.

 5. Repeat steps 1, 2, 3 and 4 for all applicable network signalled values.